ahwinkelman/Group-4-Final/README.md

 ### Dashboard
 We are using both JavaScript and Tableau for our dashboard.
 The JavaScript will serve as the information and starter page for our dashboard.
 Several drop menus have been created to navigate to different images and websites.
 This allows for user interactivity on the html page.
 One specific drop menu links to the second dashboard, Tableau.
 The Tableau Story will have the graphs and visualizations for our data.
 This Story breaks down the restaurant makeup in the San Francisco market.
 The charts support the accuracy of the machine learning by displaying the rating in the area.

-The tableau dashboard can be seen [at this link]https://public.tableau.com/app/profile/andrew.winkelman6563/viz/GoodEatsGroup4/Group4GoodEats?publish=yes
+The Tableau dashboard can be seen [at this link](https://public.tableau.com/app/profile/andrew.winkelman6563/viz/GoodEatsGroup4/Group4GoodEats?publish=yes)